Marker Logo

 Topics.
 This historical marker is listed in this topic list: War, World II.
 A significant historical year for this entry is 1949.

 Location.
-49° 16.764′ N, 123° 6.665′ W. Marker is in Vancouver, British Columbia, in Greater Vancouver.
+49° 16.764′ N, 123° 6.665′ W. Marker is in Vancouver, British Columbia, in Metro Vancouver.
 It is in Central Vancouver.
-Marker is at the intersection of Beatty Street and Dunsmuir Street, on the right when traveling north on Beatty Street.
+It is at the intersection of Beatty Street and Dunsmuir Street, on the right when traveling north on Beatty Street.
 The marker is mounted on the side of the Ram II tank to the right (south) of the Beatty Street entrance to Drill Hall.
 Touch for map.
 Marker is at or near this postal address: 620 Beatty Street, Vancouver BC V6B 2L9, Canada.
 Touch for directions.

 Paid Advertisement